 Review our complete editorial policies here.

-Managing an ever-growing caseload can quickly become overwhelming, but My Best Practice makes the task a little simpler.
-The system is designed with an intuitive layout, keeping frequently used tools—like client records, scheduling, and notes—within easy reach through an unobtrusive taskbar.
+Managing an ever-growing caseload can quickly become overwhelming, but My Best Practice makes the task a little simpler with comprehensive and customizable client intake and records tools.
+The records system is designed with an intuitive layout, keeping frequently used tools within easy reach through an unobtrusive taskbar.

-Adding new clients is straightforward.
+Adding new clients in My Best Practice is straightforward.
 You can enter demographics, assign intake forms, and set up their client portal access all in one step.
-The client chart face sheet presents a clean, organized summary of key client details, while deeper records—such as treatment history, progress notes, and billing—are structured for easy navigation.
+The client chart face sheet presents a clean, organized summary of key client details, while additional records—such as treatment history, progress notes, and billing—are structured for easy navigation.

 To ensure nothing slips through the cracks, a built-in to-do list tracks outstanding documentation, keeping practitioners on top of required forms, unsigned notes, and upcoming appointments.
 Searching, categorizing, and archiving client records is equally smooth, with filterable search tools that make locating specific clients or past sessions effortless.

 The drag-and-drop form editor made it easy for me to add checkboxes, dropdowns, and interactive fields without any coding or design experience.
-Editing existing forms was just as intuitive—copying, modifying, and reorganizing sections took only a few clicks.
+While it isn’t as streamlined as some newer intake systems, it does the job well.

 For larger practices, My Best Practice supports multiple locations, practitioners, non-clinical staff, and even staff groups, helping keep everything organized.
 I liked how custom availability rules could be set for each clinician, preventing scheduling conflicts and ensuring smooth appointment management.

 One of my favorite aspects of the notes system is that it isn’t just about documentation—it’s designed to actively support clinicians during sessions.
-I liked how notes can include:
+I liked how notes within My Best Practice can include:

 - Session agendas and to-do lists to keep discussions structured while allowing flexibility.